benoitbryon/documentation-style-guide-sphinx/README.rst

       And a team
-      When the team chose Sphinx as documentation builder for project And the team needs conventions about the documentation Then they follow the rules provided at http://sphinx-documenting-standards.readthedocs.org/
+      When the team chose Sphinx as documentation builder for project And the team needs conventions about the documentation Then team members follow the rules provided at http://sphinx-documenting-standards.readthedocs.org/
-      And reference it in their documentation.
+      And reference it in the project's documentation.

 This project focuses on conventions about what `PEP 8`_ calls "style guide".